 Cherry Barb Fish Tank Mates

-Given the compatibility of the cherry barbs with other fish species, it is worth lodging it with small fish so that it does not become easy prey for large individuals.
+Given the compatibility of the cherry barbs with other fish species, it is worth keeping it with small fish so that it does not become easy prey for large individuals.

 Cherry Barbs Breeding